-After breaking down film, Scouts Inc. runs down what jumped out at us, including the Steelers' underrated inside defensive trio, Dustin Keller's relationship with Brett Favre and the Colts' newest offensive threat.
+After breaking down film, Scouts Inc. runs down what jumped out at us, including Arizona's blitz package, Matt Cassel's happy feet and Earnest Graham at FB.

 Gary Horton, a pro scout for Scouts Inc., has been a football talent evaluator for more than 30 years.
 He spent 10 years in the NFL and 10 years at the college level before launching a private scouting firm, The War Room.

 - Chiefs' Smith (spleen) out against Chargers